nocko/nRF51-devel/README.md

  2. In a web browser: Browse to [oshpark.com](http://oshpark.com), select "Get Started Now", then "Select a file on your computer".
-Select tdcs.zip created above.
+Select gerbers/nRF51.zip created above.
 Fill out the name, contact and billing information.

  3. Wait for boards to arrive.